Seven-a-side

 wasn’t right, but the nature of the problem meant suffering in silence and

 saying nothing to my friends.
-Whatever the cause, the soreness from a constant
+Whatever the cause, the soreness in my groins was getting worse.
+A sickening thought came to mind when I linked

 the problem to the last lesson of the day – PE.
 Half crippled by the time I

-rawness around my groins and thighs.
+arrived home, I dropped my pants and had my fears confirmed.
 The jolly pranksters had been at it again,

 else’s underpants wasn’t nauseating enough, a name tag identified them as the